Patroklo/yii2-file-uploader/Readme.md

 	$file = new ExampleFileModel();
 	$file2 = new AnotherFileModel();

-	// get a loaded object from a class that extends FileOwnerActiveRecord
+	// get a loaded object from a class that **DOESN'T** extend FileOwnerActiveRecord
 	$object = new ImportantObject::findOne(1);

 	// Inverse linking a file with an object.